peterhinch/micropython-nano-gui/README.md

 def legendcb(f):
     return '{:2.0f}'.format(88 + ((f + 1) / 2) * (108 - 88))
 ```
 The above arithmetic aims to show the logic.
-It can be simplified.
+It can (obviously) be simplified.

 ### Callback tickcb